Sung-Huan/ANNOgesic/docs/source/test_case.rst

     ...

 ``optimize_TSSpredator`` will compare gff files of manual checked TSS and predicted TSS to find the best parameters.
-You can check the results and parameters of each step in screen.
-Because we just test it, we set the steps only 20.
+You can check the results and parameters of each step in screen. we set the steps only 20 for testing.
 When the program finished, you can find several files.

 ::